Platelet-Rich Plasma (PRP) Injections

 Historically, PRP was first used to treat injuries.
 Many people — including athletes — have used PRP to treat chronic and acute injuries in the tendons, ligaments and muscles.
 It has also been medically proven to combat knee arthritis, fractures and even helps certain types of tissues heal more effectively after surgery.

 As the information and research on PRP effectiveness grew for these medical purposes, plastic surgeons, cosmetic surgeons and medical aesthetic practitioners began to take note of its usefulness.
-Eventually, PRP began to be used in a cosmetic treatment to boost the results that could be achieved.
+Eventually, PRP started to be used in a cosmetic treatment to boost the results that could be achieved.
 The two main applications for PRP were microneedling and injections.

 Microneedling is a minimally invasive aesthetic procedure that can improve the texture and tone of many different blemishes on the skin, like fine lines, wrinkles, sun spots, acne scars, etc. During this procedure, a handheld medical-grade rolling pin with hundreds of tiny needles attached is moved throughout the targeted area, creating hundreds or thousands of microwounds.